Nolonar/VisualTimer/README.md

 # VisualTimer
 Visualize the time you have left.
-Perfect for presentations.
+Perfect for presentations or meetings.

 ![Screenshot][screen]